Lower Bounds for Subset Sum in Resolution with Modular Counting: Introduction

 \subsection{Our contributions}

-Let $p\geq 5$ be a prime number.
-In this paper we prove lower bounds on instances $(A, b)$ for a reasonable dag-like fragment of Res(lin$_{\F_p}$) and also for two tree-like fragments, which capture features of Res(lin$_{\F_p}$) that are in a sense complementary to those captured by our dag-like fragment.
-Together these bounds provide a combinatorial toolbox for approaching general Res(lin$_{\F_p}$) lower bounds.
+Let $q$ be a prime power which can depend on $n$, the number of variables.
+We base hardness criterions for instances of the form $A\cdot x = b$ on the notions of an error correcting code and what we call $(s, r)$\emph{-robustness}, a combinatorial, algebraic property of linear systems $A\cdot x = b$, which we introduce.
+As a step towards general $\reslin{\F_q}$ lower bounds for such instances we prove superpolynomial lower bounds for a nontrivial dag-like fragment of $\reslin{\F_q}$ and also for two tree-like fragments, which capture features of $\reslin{\F_q}$ that are in a sense complementary to those captured by our dag-like fragment.